jacksund/simmate/tutorials/09_Add_computational_resources.md

 - `execute`: writes our input files, runs the calculation (e.g. calling VASP), and checks the results for errors
 - `save`: saves the results to our database

-This tuturial will give an overview of how to modify the `schedule` and determine which computer `execute` is called on.
+This tutorial will give an overview of how to modify the `schedule` and determine which computer `execute` is called on.
 Up until now, we have been using the default behavior for these two steps.
 But now we want to instead do the following:
 - `schedule`: submits the workflow to a scheduler queue of many other workflows
 - `execute`: run the calculation on a remote cluster